kogalab21/global_bbstrain/README.md

 # global_bbstrain
-data set for the manuscript, Role of backbone strain in de novo design of complex α/β protein structures
+Data set for the research article, Role of backbone strain in de novo design of complex α/β protein structures